leblancfg/autocrop/docs/api.md

 - `height`: output crop height in pixels.
 - `face_percent`: target face height as a percentage of output height.
 - `resize`: resize output to `width` and `height` when true.
+- `align`: rotate faces so they're level using eye landmarks before cropping.
+Off by default.
+- `max_rotation`: maximum absolute roll to correct in degrees, greater than 0 and at most 90.
+Defaults to 30; fractional angles are accepted.
 - `yunet_model_path`: optional path to a compatible YuNet ONNX model.
 - `yunet_score_threshold`: minimum detection confidence.
 - `yunet_nms_threshold`: non-maximum suppression threshold.